-Items manufactured in other EU countries might have to pass through the UK before being dispatched to you, and could therefore be affected in terms of import duties (that could involve goods being delayed in customs clearance areas) and the logistics of getting them to you.
+Items manufactured in other EU countries might have to pass through the UK before being dispatched to you, and could therefore be affected in terms of import duties and VAT, plus concerns around the logistics of getting them to you.

 You might hold data on UK citizens who are customers, or suppliers, in which case sharing it with suppliers or customers in the UK might require special measures (see How will Brexit affect the GDPR? below).

-The business might have a trademark that you wish to continue to protect in the UK, although it’s not yet clear what protection mechanisms will be in place for non-UK businesses following Brexit.
+The business might have a trademark that you wish to continue to protect in the UK, you’ll need to apply separately in the UK.

 Similarly, the potential difficulties in data transfer between the UK and EU—at least initially—might mean that Irish companies switch to data storage services based in Ireland.